Introduction

 Syntax follows nix

 The syntax is mainly inspired and as close as possible to the Nix language.
 Everyone who knows Nix can easily learn the type-language for it.
 There are only very few modifications that are self-explaining and intuitive.
 While we could imagine a way more complex language, that allows expressing every last detailed relationship.
-We think it is more important to provide a good abstraction and find the right compromise between simplicity and expressiveness.
+I think it is more important to provide a good abstraction and find the right compromise between simplicity and expressiveness.

 Formals